Table football

-Table football, also known as foosball or table soccer, is a table-top game that is loosely based on association football.
-The aim of the game is to move the ball into the opponent's goal by manipulating rods which have figures attached.
-Although rules often vary by country and region when the game is played casually, at the competitive level table soccer is played according to a unified code.
+Table football, known as foosball (fußball) or table soccer in North America, is a tabletop game loosely based on association football.
+Its objective is to move the ball into the opponent's goal by manipulating rods which have figures attached resembling football players of two opposing teams.
+Although its rules often vary by country and region when the game is played casually, competitive-level table football is played according to a unified code.

 History

-Patents for similar table games date back as early as the 1890s in Spain, Europe.
-However, foosball's origins date to 1921, when Harold Searles Thornton from the United Kingdom patented the game as "Apparatus for playing a game of table football".
+Patents for similar table games date back as early as the 1890s in Germany and France.
+In 1921, Harold Searles Thornton patented the game in the United Kingdom as "Apparatus for playing a game of table football", seen as the first patent for a game with the same core playing features as the modern game.
+His design inspiration came from a box of matches.